15 Mistakes New Gardeners Make and How to Avoid Them

 If a water source is really far away, it will be tough to establish new plants or keep plants hydrated during the heat of summer.

-This year, I moved my vegetable garden to these self watering raised garden bed planters that kept my gardens evenly watered at the roots all season long.
+A few years ago, I moved my vegetable garden to these self-watering raised garden bed planters that kept my gardens evenly watered at the roots all season long.

 Mistake #15 – New Gardeners Not Feeding Plants